 Cooking multiple meals at once, AKA “meal prepping,” is a great way to save time, money, and achieve health goals.
 Yet some people haven’t tried this activity, perhaps because they think it will take too much time and that a day’s food should be decided “as I get hungry.”
-Meal preparation is as simple or complicated as you make it.
-We caught up with Kevin Curry, founder of Fitmencook, to distill meal prepping and make it as easy as possible to accomplish.
-What’s Fitmencook?
+But healthy meal prep is as simple or complicated as you make it.
+We caught up with Kevin Curry, founder of FitMenCook, to distill the secrets of healthy meal prepping and make it as easy as possible to accomplish.

 “Fitmencook is a community of people who are enthusiastic about healthy eating and want inspiration,” says Curry.
 “It started off as just as a passion I had to share my diet and get help then it turned into something much larger.
 It’s my journey in healthy food, my content that I'm sharing now, but people are taking the recipes and making it their own and sharing it.
 That's how we're able to keep on growing.”

-The benefits of meal prepping are saving money on eating out, having healthy options readily available throughout the week and for advanced athletes, the ability to control your diet to the tee.
+The benefits of meal prepping are many—from saving money on eating out, to having healthy options readily available throughout the week, and, for advanced athletes, having the ability to control your diet to atee.

 “I prepare my own meals myself and I think that's what everyone should do,” Curry says.

-Check out Curry’s top seven tips for meal prepping to make time for Tough Mudder training and perform your best without breaking the bank.
+Check out Curry’s top seven tips for healthy meal prep—and you'll have plenty of time for Tough Mudder training and perform your best without breaking the bank.